FPIs have turned sellers in Indian market after 3 months

-After sustained buying for three months, FPIs have turned sellers in the Indian market, says V.K.
-Vijayakumar, Chief Investment Strategist at Geojit Financial Services.
+FPIs have turned sellers in the Indian market, says V.K.
+Vijayakumar, Chief Investment Strategist at Geojit Financial Services

 New Delhi: After sustained buying for three months, FPIs have turned sellers in the Indian market, says V.K.
 Vijayakumar, Chief Investment Strategist at Geojit Financial Services.